 Senior Errand Services Create More Time for Family

-If your mom or dad has trouble getting around, a senior errand service can be helpful for all sorts of reasons.
+If your mom or dad has trouble getting around, senior errand services can be helpful for all sorts of reasons.
 It makes picking up groceries a breeze, takes the hassle out of prescription refills, makes shopping for housewares and clothing more convenient, and can be used in all sorts of other ways.

 But one advantage to errand services is often overlooked: how they make more time for family.